 We do not provide any advice or opinions, so what is shown in this table will be derived from the data made available to us.
 These are the critical inputs:

-1) Depreciation Report
+1) Depreciation Report or Reserve Study

-2) CRF or Contingency Reserve Fund balance
+2) CRF or Reserve Fund balance

 We are provided with this figure on either financial statements or a Form B ‘information certificate’.
 If unavailable, our system will believe the CRF (contingency reserve fund) balance is $0 and overstate the amount of the first special levy accordingly.

-3) Annual budget CRF contributions
+3) Annual budget CRF or reserve contributions

 While the depreciation report provides several funding scenarios for the repair and replacement of capital items, it is our view that a reasonable predictor of future CRF contributions are the current annual budget CRF contributions.
 If this number is anomalously low or high in the latest budget available to us, projected special levies could be off materially.